bahrus/be-decorated/README.md

 ## Priors

-be-decorate's goals are quite similar to what is achieved via things [commonly](https://vuejs.org/v2/guide/custom-directive.html) [referred](https://docs.angularjs.org/guide/directive) to [as](https://aurelia.io/docs/templating/custom-attributes#simple-custom-attribute) "custom directives."
+be-decorated's goals are quite similar to what is achieved via [things](https://htmx.org/docs/) [commonly](https://vuejs.org/v2/guide/custom-directive.html) [referred](https://docs.angularjs.org/guide/directive) to [as](https://aurelia.io/docs/templating/custom-attributes#simple-custom-attribute) "custom directives."

 Differences to these solutions:

 1. This can be used independently of any framework (web component based).
+2. Each decorator can be imported indendently of others via ES6 proxies.
 2. Definition is class-based.
 3. Applies exclusively within Shadow DOM realms.
 4. Reactive properties are managed declaratively via JSON syntax.